Scout Traveler and Terra: Retro Icons Reimagined for the Modern Era

 Jeep Wrangler 4xe

-- Why It’s a Threat: The Wrangler practically invented the off-road lifestyle and now comes in a plug-in hybrid version.
+- Why It’s a Threat: The Wrangler basically invented the off-road lifestyle, and now it has a plug-in hybrid version

-- Specs: 21 miles of electric range, solid axles, and iconic Jeep looks.
+- Specs: 21-ish miles of electric range, solid axles, and legendary Jeep looks

 -